arttupii/EspNowFloodingMesh/README.md

 # EspNow flooding mesh

+Problems:
+- ESP2866<--->ESP32/ES01 Extremely short communication range.
+Everything works ok if distance between nodes is less than one meter????????
+If distance is more than one meter, no messages, no even corrupted messages.
+In some reason EspNow broadcast fails if distanse between nodes is more than one meter.
+ESPNow range should be at least 3xWifi???
+WTF?
+- ESP32<---->ESP32 ESP-Now broadcast doesn't work at all --> Broadcast initalization code is found here: https://github.com/arttupii/espNowFloodingMeshLibrary/blob/90121fe1a921051d2d7ae6ecddf395e57e0683cb/EspNowFloodingMesh.cpp#L555

+Works:
+- All except long communication range.
+All works ok on my desktop.

 Includes:
 - ESPNOW mesh usb adapter codes (esp32/esp2866).
 - Mesh gateway codes (Convert messages between mesh network and MQTT broker)